responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 Furthermore, it shows that we cannot restrict pairs to mix by selecting data solely based on distance, as **it can degrade performance by reducing diversity of synthetic samples**.

-To better control this trade-off with Mixup, they propose to tailor interpolation coefficients from the distance of training data.
+To better control this trade-off with Mixup, they suggest to tailor interpolation coefficients based on the distance of training data.
 The final part will detail this process.

 ## 3.3 The power of the similarity kernel
-In Bouniot et al. work, **they used a similarity kernel to mix more strongly similar data and avoid mixing less similar ones**, to preserve label quality and confidence of the network.
+Bouniot et al. **used a similarity kernel to mix more strongly similar data and avoid mixing less similar ones**, to preserve label quality and confidence of the network.

-To do so, **they need to change the interpolation coefficient depending on the similarity between the points**.
-They have find a way to preserve the type of distribution of samples by warping these coefficients at every iteration to govern the strength and direction of the mixup.
-The curious reader can refer to section 3.2 of [^Bouniot] for technical details.
+To do so, **they needed to change the interpolation coefficient depending on the similarity between the points**.
+They have found a way to preserve the type of distribution of samples by warping these coefficients at every iteration to govern the strength and direction of the mixup.
+Curious readers can refer to section 3.2 of [^Bouniot] for technical details.
 In summary, they only need the parameter $\tau$ of a Beta distribution $B(\tau, \tau)$ that behaves logarithmically with this parameter.
 Hence, $\tau$ should be exponentially